jw-12138/vite-plugin-vsharp/README.md

-# vsharp - A Vite plugin that compresses static images after each builds by using [sharp.js](https://www.npmjs.com/package/sharp)

-[vsharp](https://github.com/jw-12138/vite-plugin-vsharp) is a plugin for [Vite](https://github.com/vitejs/vite), it compresses all the images in the distribution folder automatically after each builds.
+# VSharp - A Vite Plugin for Compressing Static Images with [Sharp.js](https://www.npmjs.com/package/sharp)

+>

+[vsharp](https://github.com/jw-12138/vite-plugin-vsharp) is a plugin for [Vite](https://github.com/vitejs/vite), it allows you to compress static images after each build, using the powerful Sharp.js library.
+It is a great way to reduce the size of your images and improve the performance of your website or application.
+With VSharp, you can easily optimize the size of your images without sacrificing quality.

 ```text
 > npx vite build